The Glebe House Museum

 Through tours, educational programs and special events, The Glebe House Museum & Gertrude Jekyll Garden continues to give visitors a sense of what life was like in the 18th century.

-Join over 100 volunteers who work at The Glebe House Museum & Gertrude Jekyll Garden taking care of the collection, giving tours, working in the library, running the gift shop, and maintaining the garden.
+Join the many volunteers who work at The Glebe House Museum & Gertrude Jekyll Garden giving tours, greeting visitors in the gift shop, presenting programs & events and maintaining the garden.